ThePrairieBanana/pTGC-UFO-Agent-Kit/context/pTGC.md

 dollar value of all pTGC/WPLS LP appreciates with it.

-For example, if PLS 10x's, the dollar value of the pTGC/WPLS LP 10x's automatically.
+For example, if PLS 10x's, the dollar value of the pTGC/WPLS LP 10x's also.
 If pTGC simultaneously 10x's against PLS, that LP has effectively 100x'd in dollar terms.
 The AMM bots respond to deeper LP with exponentially more volume — which generates more LP, more burns, and more rewards.